 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of College of Court Reporting, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At College of Court Reporting, approximately 53% of students took out student loans averaging $9,695 a year.
-That adds up to $38,780 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At College of Court Reporting, approximately 67% of students took out student loans averaging $8,858 a year.
+That adds up to $35,432 over four years for those students.

-The student loan default rate at College of Court Reporting is 6.2%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at College of Court Reporting is 5.4%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for College of Court Reporting are given below.